 single channel video 7'39'', plastic model, book, c-print

-The HausBauMaschine (House building machine), featured in 1943 by Ernst Neufert - who was Albert Speer’s main deputy at the German Ministry of Armament - hoped to fulfil the dream of the ultimate mobile factory.
-It was planed as a giant machine designed to construct automatically full houses.
+The HausBauMaschine (House building machine), featured in 1943 by Ernst Neufert - who was Albert Speer’s main deputy at the German Ministry of Armament - hoped to fulfill the dream of the ultimate mobile factory.
+It was planned as a giant machine designed to construct automatically full houses.
 Running on a continuous rail track it was meant to extrude all over occupied Europe a continuous ribbon of multi-story housing.
-But Speer’s plan never left the drawing board and the machine was left un-built.
-In this installation we see a current day adaptation of the historic HauseBauMaschine based on the original 1943 blueprints and text.
+But Speer’s plan never left the drawing board and the machine was left unbuilt.
+In this installation, we see a current-day adaptation of the historic HauseBauMaschine based on the original 1943 blueprints and text.

 Under the guise of a study on architecture and technology, this work reveals the workings of the German ideological machine.
 In a humoristic, indirect approach, combining animation and ad-like features, emotionally charged issues are raised such as the regime’s cruelty and in a broader sense, questioning the formation of conceptions of history and the constitutions of power.

 Stills from video & documentation